ray525/rainbow_git/readme.txt

-this is a test file, and will modify modify 1: add one line
+this is a test file
+modify 1: add one line, modify2